 If you’ve ever needed to change a flat tire at night, you know just how critical a flashlight can be.
-I personally keep the Fenix UC35 flashlight in the center console of my truck at all times.
+I keep the Fenix UC35 flashlight in the center console of my truck at all times.

 Traction Devices or Sand/Grit

 Icy roads and gravity can work against a vehicle trying to make its way uphill on a remote stretch.
 Or, you might need added traction if stuck in a ditch.
-A sealed container of sand or grit rock can offer ad-hoc traction if thrown under the tires.
+A sealed container of sand or grit rock can offer traction if thrown under the tires.

 It gives grip on slick snow or ice where no tread can grab hold.
 A better — albeit pricer — option is a traction device such as Maxtrax or tire chains.

 If you’re stranded, you’ll want some way to flag down passing motorists to get help.
 Tie a brightly colored bandana to a disabled vehicle to make a well-known signal for help.

-It takes a little skill and can result in car damage if not done correctly, but a tow strap can get your car out of a shallow ditch and save a bundle in tow-truck charges.
+It takes a little skill and can result in car damage if not done correctly, but a tow strap can get your car out of a shallow ditch and save a bundle in tow truck charges.

 Especially in remote areas, be ready to rig up reliable, strength-rated tow straps if you get stuck.
 Just be sure the vehicle pulling on the other end is capable, use strong points on both the towing and towed vehicle (not the bumper!), and beware of traffic and other hazards.

 Even if you don’t know how to perform basic car repairs, someone who stops on the road to help out just might.
-Carry tools that can do many jobs — pliers, screwdrivers, wrenches, hammer, duct tape, electrical tape, and a sharp knife can do the trick for many roadside fixes.
+Carry tools that can do many jobs — pliers, screwdrivers, wrenches, a hammer, duct tape, electrical tape, and a sharp knife can do the trick for many roadside fixes.